Code360In/katacoda-scenarios-28/hackyourfuture-react/1-components/steps/1-complexity/README.md

 1/ Writing the application in a modular way.
 Mostly, what it means is that when you make a change somewhere in your application, it does not create unexpected changes in other parts of your application.
 A key concept associated with modules is the one of encapsulation.

->Encapsulation is one of the object oriented principles.
+> Encapsulation is one of the object oriented principles.
 It is combination of two notions:
+>
->- Keeping data and functionality as a single unit.
+> - Keeping data and functionality as a single unit.
->- Having the ability to restrict the access to some object from outside world.
+> - Having the ability to restrict the access to some object from outside world.

+2/ Maintainability

 ### Choice!

 ![too many js frameworks](https://miro.medium.com/max/1100/1*Q2t-jgIzVx_w1Cyy1YlbNw.png)

 In 2020, the major players are:

 - React JS
 - Vue Js
 - Angular JS